wp-plugins/bestbooks/readme.txt

 == Description ==

-BestBooks For PHP was created as a test and validation during the development of BestBooks for Java, the original framework.
+BestBooks For Wordpress was created as a test and validation during the development of BestBooks for Java, the original framework.

-BestBooks for PHP is a minimal accounting framework.
+BestBooks for Wordpress is a minimal accounting framework.

 BestBooks for PHP has enough functionality that you can create workable scripts that solve accounting problems.
 You will be able to